- last update 31 Oct 2024 -

 In 1997 it got a quite good Playstation arcade shooter game, but it's just driving around your flying taxi and blowing shit up.

-The Invisibles actually got divided into three series, and in the last part the issues are on a countdown.
+The Invisibles actually got divided into three series, and in the last part the issues are on a countdown - which I ignored, and numbered them as they came out.

-Grant Morrison again, with his unique and complex narratives, subverting tropes and expectations and always taking a shit on mainstream morals and philosophy.
-The Filth is a crazy ride that every page screams with small details that comment on society and the comic book medium itself.
+Grant Morrison, again with his unique and complex narratives, subverting tropes and expectations, and always taking a shit on mainstream morals and philosophy.
+The Filth is a crazy ride that every page screams with small details.

 The True Lives of the Fabulous Killjoys (2013-2014)

 By Gerard Way and Shaun Simon.
-A mix of post-apocalyptic and cyberpunk with heavy doses of counterculture and psychedelia... well, it got everything I love.
+A mix of post-apocalyptic and cyberpunk with heavy doses of counterculture and psychedelia... everything I love!

 Years later we got a prequel called The True Lives of the Fabulous Killjoys: National Anthem (2020-2021), that is a complete another level when it comes to art.

-By Jamie Hewlett.
+By Jamie Hewlett, from the Deadline (1988-1995) pages.
 A comic figurehead of counterculture of its time.
-Impolite and ungovernable, violent and full of humor, the post-apocalyptic setting is just a background of choice for the wild adventures.
+Impolite and ungovernable, violent and full of humor, the post-apocalypse is the background for the wild adventures.

-Tank Girl hit big the alternative comic scene in the 90's and got shit tons of sequels, spin-offs, one-shots and other adventures - I won't list, but I've been posting a bunch of them, so go check it out.
+Tank Girl hit big the alternative comic scene in the 90s, and from time to time new adventures are still released. - I won't list, but I've been posting a bunch of them, so go check it out.

 [I will comment on the movie when the section is ready]